 PFAS contamination is one of the most pressing environmental health issues we face.
 These chemicals impact the lives and health of millions of Americans.

-Per- and polyfluoroalkyl substances (PFAS) are a class of more than 4,700 different chemicals with established links to adverse health impacts.
-There are more than 160 PFAS-contaminated sites in Michigan; in the United States, 2,854 PFAS contamination sites have been identified in 50 states and two territories.
-(Learn more: the Facts About PFAS.)
+Per- and polyfluoroalkyl substances (PFAS) are a class of more than 12,000 different chemicals with established links to adverse health impacts.
+There are more than 285 sites in Michigan that have been identified as PFAS contaminated, and in the United States that number is over 6,000.

 'PFAS' is a clunky acronym for a slick set of chemicals.